vbotka/rcb/docs/source/introduction.rst

 .. note::

-   * Use Ansible role `vbotka.rsnapshot <https://galaxy.ansible.com/vbotka/rsnapshot/>`_ to install and configure *rsnapshot* at the clients.
+   * Use Ansible role `vbotka.rsnapshot <https://galaxy.ansible.com/vbotka/rsnapshot/>`_ to install and configure *rsnapshot* on the clients.